beakerbrowser/hashbase/docs/webapis.md

   email: String, the user's email address
   username: String, the chosen username
   diskUsage: Number, the number of bytes currently used by this account's archives
+  diskQuota: Number, the number of bytes allowed to be used by this account's archives
   updatedAt: Number, the timestamp of the last update to the account
   createdAt: Number, the timestamp of when the account was created }